 Surrey has a very important habitat namely lowland heathland.
 Here there are specialist birds namely nightjar, Dartford Warbler and Woodlark.
 Surveys are carried out in the spring and summer in order to count these species on the heathlands.
 Help is needed with the nightjar surveys.

-John will be approaching all the usual surveyors but, if you have not helped previously and would like to take part, you do need to contact him.
+If you have not helped previously and would like to take part, please contact John and/or Ben.
 No experience of Nightjars is necessary.
-Observers are organised in pairs or threes so, if you are not too experienced, you will be put with someone who is!
+Observers are organised in pairs or threes so, if you are not too experienced, you will be put with someone who is.
 Good views of Nightjar are pretty much guaranteed

 Carry out an insect survey

 BTO have been working with Centre for Ecology and Hydrology and partners on the Pollinator Monitoring Scheme.
 They have designed two survey methods to provide better information on pollinators.
 One is a Flower Insect Timed (FIT) Count and can be carried out anywhere (ideally on one of their target flower species), and can be repeated throughout the summer.
 The second method is more intensive and requires taking on a site for monitoring and sampling.
 You can read more here: https://www.ceh.ac.uk/our-science/projects/pollinator-monitoring.